denten-books/plain-text/1-metaphor.md

 discomfort in the fit between bodies, keyboards, and screens ensures our ability to structure the encounter on our own terms: to opt in when useful and to opt out when necessary.
 My concern is not with the metaphysical entailments of a possible posthuman future.
-The illusion of directness rather conceals the very human mechanisms of command and control.
+The illusion of directness rather dissembles the very human mechanisms of command and control.
 The simulation ultimately embodies a specific power structure in an economy of exchange between physical and mental resources.
 In this market there are those who profit and those whose virtual avatars become a commodity.